ZelongZeng/starter-hugo-academic/content/publication/progressive-domain-adaptation-for-robot-vision-person-re-identification/index.md

   - Equal contribution
   - ""
 doi: https://doi.org/10.1145/3394171.3414358
-publication: Proceedings of the ACM International Conference on Multimedia
+publication: In *Proceedings of the ACM International Conference on Multimedia*
-publication_short: ACM MM
+publication_short: In *ACM MM*
 abstract: Person re-identification has received much attention in the last few years, as it enhances the retrieval effectiveness in the video surveillance networks and video archive management.
 In this paper, we demonstrate a guiding